Sambo (martial art): Sport sambo

 Sport sambo or Sambo wrestling (Борьбa Самбо) is stylistically similar to pre-World War I catch wrestling and judo; and in a lot of ways influenced by them in rules and protocols.
-The competition uniforms (called "kurtka") mimic clothing that was used in wrestling tournaments popular amongst the peasantry of the Caucasus region in the Soviet Union, with a few added elements from judo wrestling outfits prevalent at the time.
-The competition colors (red and blue), shoes and circular ring have direct lineages from the internationally-popular style of catch wrestling.
+The competition uniforms (called "kurtka") mimic clothing used in wrestling tournaments popular amongst the peasantry of the Caucasus region in the Soviet Union, with a few added elements from judo wrestling outfits prevalent at the time.
+The competition colors (red and blue), shoes, and circular ring have direct lineages from the internationally popular style of catch wrestling.
 Sambo also allows various types of leg locks while not allowing chokeholds, akin to rulesets that were widely used in pre-World War I catch wrestling tournaments.
-Similarly to its parent styles, it also places emphasis on throwing, ground control, riding, pinning and escapes as well as submissions, with very few restrictions on gripping and holds.
+Similarly to its parent styles, it also places emphasis on throwing, ground control, riding, pinning, and escapes as well as submissions, with very few restrictions on gripping and holds.

 Sambo is an international style of amateur wrestling recognized by the FILA (now UWW) Congress in 1966.

 Combat sambo

-Combat sambo (боевое самбо) is used and was developed for the military, resembling modern mixed martial arts, including forms of striking and wrestling.
-Combat sambo allows regular punches, kicks, elbows, and knees, as well as soccer kicks, headbutts and groin strikes, in addition to throws, holds, chokes and locks, except for a standing or flying wristbar.
+Combat sambo (боевое самбо) is used and was developed for the military, including forms of striking and wrestling.
+Combat sambo allows regular punches, kicks, elbows, and knees, as well as soccer kicks, headbutts, and groin strikes, in addition to throws, holds, chokes, and joint locks (leg locks such as knee bars, heel hooks, and toe holds), except for a standing or flying wristbar.
 The chief distinction from sambo wrestling is that striking techniques are fully allowed.
 In terms of aliveness, combat sambo surpasses ARB by design, though both were designed for combat situations only.

 Competitors wear jackets as in sport sambo, but also hand protection and sometimes shin protection and headgear.

 The first FIAS World Combat Sambo Championships were held in 2001.
 The World Combat Sambo Federation, based in Russia, also sanctions international combat sambo events.
 Combat sambo is designed to tackle certain tasks.
 The effectiveness of this martial art is determined by its structure, namely by three components: boxing, sambo, and adapters.
 Adapters of combat sambo were developed by the academician G. S. Popov.
 The task of adapters is to ensure the safe transition from middle distance to close one, as well as the consistent usage of sambo and boxing techniques.
 The given configuration provides the fusion of two martial arts into a single system.